Kevun1/hillsHacksWorkshop/pages/ifstatements.md

 ### If statements

-Now, let's apply everything we learned so far to create another turtle program.
 Let's design a program where a user can specify a direction, like north, south, east, or west, and then the turtle draws an arrow in that direction.

 First, we need to get user input of what direction they want the turtle to draw in.